nus-cs2103-AY2223S2/ip/docs/README.md

 ### Task Listing

-Saturday can list all tasks that are currently saved in the user's list of tasks.
+Sunday can list all tasks that are currently saved in the user's list of tasks.

 ### Task Completion